 Our final stop on this modern art tour of Italy is in Torino (Turin), whose skyline is a work of contemporary art.
 The spire of the Mole Antonelliana, gives Torino its distinctive look and today houses Italy’s National Museum of Cinema (Museo Nazionale del Cinema).
 The moving image is, to some, the ultimate in contemporary art, and the MNC contains a vast collection of archival film footage, books and magazines about film, scripts, costumes, and a cinema.
 Among the masterpieces in the collection are an 18C movie camera (the first?), Peter O’Toole’s costume from Lawrence of Arabia, an original poster from the Rita Hayworth classic Gilda, storyboards from Star Wars, and a script of the Italian dialogues from the 1933 version of King Kong.

 While Venice has the Biennale, Torino has the Torino Triennale Tremusei, a triennial exhibition of emerging artists at three of Torino’s contemporary art spaces: the Fondazione Sandretto Re Rebaudengo, the Castello di Rivoli, and the Galleria Civica d’Arte Moderna e Contemporanea, also known as the GAM.
-The last Triennale in Torino was in 2008 (the 2nd incarnation).
-So, if my calendar and math serve me right, T3 will take place in 2011.
-Stay tuned.

 I know I’ve missed a ton of other fine contemporary art museums in Italy.
 So if you have suggestions for what else should be on this list, please add your comments below.